istio/tools/protoc-gen-docs/README.md

 // $description: My Overview
 // $location: https://mysite.com/mypage.html
 ```
 `$title` provides a title for the generated package documentation.
 This is used for things like the
 title of the generated HTML. `$description` is a one-line description of the package, useful for
 tables of contents or indexes.
 Finally, `$location` indicates the expected URL for the generated
 documentation.
 This is used to help downstream processing tools to know where to copy
 the documentation, and is used when creating documentation links from other packages to this one.

-You can also use the $front_matter annotation to introduce new front matter when generating
-HTML fragment with front-matter.
-For example:
+Additional lines starting with a $ are inserted as-is in the front-matter portion of generated
+HTML fragments.

 ```
-// $front_matter: order: 10
+// $weight: 10
 ```

-The above will include the front matter `order: 10` in the generated HTML fragment.
+The above will include the front matter entry `weight: 10` in the generated HTML fragment.

+## Hiding elements from the generated docs

 If a comment for an element contains the annotation `$hide_from_docs`,
 then the associated element will be omitted from the output.
 This is useful when staging the